 Teacher Support

 There is no suggested amount.
-Dana is a gift.
-It’s an expression of generosity and gratitude, a way of valuing the teachings, and sustaining those who have committed their lives to this path.
-If these teachings have touched you, consider giving in a way that feels joyful and sustainable for you.
+Dana is a gift—an expression of generosity and gratitude, a way of valuing the teachings, and sustaining those who have committed their lives to this path.
+You can read more below.

 The Practice of Dana